TheAlienDrew/MC-Pack-Extractor/README.md

 * Features still to implement:
   - Windows version doesn't have a system based zip/unzip backup for when someone can't use 7-Zip
-  - Sounds aren't currently bundled with the resource packs, but is planned.
-    ^ for now just use https://minecraft.gamepedia.com/Tutorials/Sound_directory#Extracting_Minecraft_Music
+  - Sounds aren't currently bundled with the resource packs, but is planned. > For now just use https://minecraft.gamepedia.com/Tutorials/Sound_directory#Extracting_Minecraft_Music